ShonChassel/Hilink/README.md

 * [![Javascript][Javascript.js]][Javascript-url]
 * [![firebase][firebase.js]][firebase-url]
 * [![Tailwindcss][tailwindcss.js]][tailwindcss-url]
-- Stripe API for payments
 - tailwind for (CSS grid & CSS Flexbox & Media queries)
-- Firebase authentication services & Firestore database
-- Font Awesome (Icons)
-In order to search and obtain information about TV shows, I used the TMDB API and the OMDB API.

 - <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->